Apple In-App Purchase - SK2

 Step-by-step Guide

-The process requires actions both on the side of a broadcaster who is migrated and on Cleeng’s side.
+The process requires actions both on the side of a publisher who is migrated and on Cleeng’s side.

 The table below shows the responsibility split and the order of key steps to be performed so as to ensure a smooth and efficient transition for clients integrating with our system.